-Please enter your saw model, machine number as well as the part numbers of the guide bar, saw chain and chain sprocket in the spaces provided on the right
+Please enter your saw model, machine number as well as the part numbers of the guide bar, saw chain and chain sprocket in the spaces provided.

 This will make re-ordering simpler.

 The guide bar, saw chain and chain sprocket are subject to normal wear and tear.